HeardLibrary/workshops/readme.md

 Choose an image for your pin.
 Pick a board to save it to.
 Pinterest hones your selections and suggests boards for you to follow.
 You can create boards of museum collections like the Metropolitan Museum of Art, or group together your favorite archaeology boards.

+Special tips on [Pinterest for Business](https://business.pinterest.com/en/getting-started/) help you organize material, link it out and create pages that stand out.

 ## [HistoryPin](http://www.historypin.org/en/)

 Historypin’s members work together to create collections, telling the stories about their local communities and the places that matter to them.
 Over 25,000 collections are represented, including national culture palaces (the Bibliotheque Nationale in Paris, the US Archives), regional institutions with large collections (The Library of Virginia and California Historical Society) to specialized collections (the Dr. Pepper Museum) and individual member's collections.